Nowhere girls: Family

-As nowhere girls experience distinct family affairs, leaving them psychologically hurt.
+Nowhere girls experience distinct family affairs, leaving them psychologically hurt.
 Moreover, Hong Kong has low birth rates from time to time, leading to single-child families.
-They become the treasure of their parents.
+Because of this, they become the treasure of their parents.
 They are pampered and spoiled, which results in weakened coping abilities.
-In addition, children nowadays engage in less communication with their parents who are always out for work, and thus children receive less parental mental support.
+In addition, children nowadays engage in less communication with their parents who are almost always at work, and thus children receive less parental mental support.